 The course prefix is a three-letter designator for a major division of an academic discipline, subject matter area, or subcategory of knowledge.
 The prefix is not intended to identify the department in which a course is offered.
-Rather, the content of a course determines the assigned prefix to identify the course
+Rather, the content of a course determines the assigned prefix to identify the course.

-Prefix Level Code (first digit) Century Digit (second digit) Decade Digit (third digit) Unit Digit (fourth digit) Lab Code ENC 1 1 0 1 English Composition Lower (Freshman) Freshman Composition Freshman Composition Freshman Composition No Laboratory
+Prefix Level Code (first Century Digit (second Decade Digit (third Unit Digit (fourth Lab Code digit) digit) digit) digit) ENC 1 1 0 1 English Lower (Freshman) Freshman Freshman Freshman No Laboratory Composition Composition Composition Composition

-Authority for Acceptance of Equivalent Courses

-Section 1007.24(7), Florida Statutes, states:
+Authority for Acceptance of Equivalent Courses Section 1007.24(7), Florida Statutes, states: